soniah/terraform-provider-dme/README.md

 * install the [Terraform](https://github.com/hashicorp/terraform)
-  development environment, build it using the **Development Environment** instructions
+  development environment, build it using the **Development Environment** instructions.
+The dev environment build will place the binaries in `$GOPATH/src/github.com/hashicorp/terraform/bin`.
+Copy these files to somewhere in your $PATH eg `/usr/local/bin`.

-* install this project via `go get github.com/soniah/terraform-provider-dme`

-* follow the instructions for **Installing a Plugin** detailed in [Plugin Basics](https://www.terraform.io/docs/plugins/basics.html)
+* install this project via `go get github.com/soniah/terraform-provider-dme`.
+This will place the `terraform-provider-dme` binary in `$GOPATH/bin`.
+Copy this file to somewhere in your $PATH eg `/usr/local/bin`.
+(These are the instructions for **Installing a Plugin** detailed in [Plugin Basics](https://www.terraform.io/docs/plugins/basics.html)

 ## Usage